-Matthew J. Christjohn, DVM, age 51.
+Matthew J. Christjohn, DVM.
 Dr. Christjohn is the owner and operator of Large Animal Veterinary Services, LLC, a practice concentrating on livestock, mainly cattle.
 The business covers territory in Alabama, Georgia, and Florida.
 Dr. Christjohn received his Animal & Dairy Science degree from Auburn University in 1992, Doctor of Veterinary Medicine degree from Auburn University in 1995 and Master of Business Administration from the University of Phoenix in January 2008.
 In addition to his business, he presently owns and operates a 360-acre cattle farm in Wedowee, Alabama, operating as Sandy Creek Ranch, LLP.
-Dr. Christjohn is a member of the American Veterinary Medical Association, Society for Theriogenology, American Association of Bovine Practitioners, Academy of Veterinary Consultants, National Cattlemen's Beef Association, Alabama Cattlemen's Association, the Florida Cattlemen's Association, and he serves on the board of directors of Randolph County Cattlemen's Association.
-Dr. Christjohn was elected Chairman of the Board in 2017 and is a member of the Association's audit committee.
+Dr. Christjohn is a member of the American Veterinary Medical Associations, Society for Theriogenology, American Association of Bovine Practitioners, Academy of Veterinary Consultants, National Cattlemen's Beef Association, Alabama Cattlemen's Association, the Florida Cattlemen's Association, and he serves on the Board of Directors of Randolph County Cattlemen's Association.
+Dr. Christjohn was elected Chairman of the Board in 2017 and is a member of the Association's Audit Committee.

-J. Stewart McGill, age 40.
+Stewart McGill.
 Mr. McGill is one of four managing partners and operators of Tate Farms General Partnership (Tate Farms).
-Tate Farms is located in Madison County and includes approximately 8,000 acres of cotton, corn, soybeans, wheat, pumpkins, as well as an agritourism business that hosts approximately 70,000 guests each fall.
-He is a member of the Alabama Farmers Federation, serves as Vice Chairman for the Association's board of directors, and is a member of the Association's audit committee.
+Tate Farms is located in Madison County and includes approximately 8,000 acres of cotton, corn, soybeans, wheat, pumpkins, as well as an Agritourism business that hosts approximately 70,000 guests each Fall.
+He is a member of the Alabama Farmers Federation, serves as Vice Chairman for the Association's Board of Directors, and is a member of the Association's Audit and Business Investment Committees.